SwarmUS/SwarmUS-ROS/README.md

 ```

 ## Tools
 This repository contains a `tools` folder with some python scripts that help accomplish a few tasks, mainly the generation of the documentation and some linting.
-These tools are also used in the CI pipeline.
 Please refer to the scripts for some extended documentation.